Garnet Wilson: Life and career

 In 1940 he became Lord Provost of Dundee, a post he held until 1946.
 His selection was unusual, as he had not served as a magistrate or as treasurer.
 He was a popular wartime leader and was knighted for his services to Dundee in 1944.
 Among his achievements as Lord Provost was his role in persuading the N.C.R. to make Dundee the base of its operations in the United Kingdom in 1945.
 He also helped establish an airport in the city.

 In 1952 Wilson was appointed as chairman of the Glenrothes Development Corporation.
-At the time he was also vice-chair of the Scottish Advisory Council on Education and a member of the B.B.C.'s Scottish Advisory Council.
+At the time he was also vice-chair of the Scottish Advisory Council on Education and a member of the BBC's Scottish Advisory Council.
 He retired as chairman of the Glenrothes Development Corporation in 1960.

 Wilson was a member of the College Council of University College, Dundee, and was its final president.
 This reflected his wider interest in education.
-He was a critic of the view advanced by David Coupar Thomson and others that the College should breakaway from the University of St Andrews.
+He was a critic of the view advanced by David Coupar Thomson and others that the college should breakaway from the University of St Andrews.

 In 1970 he performed the official opening of Craigie High School.
 Garnet Terrace, which leads to the school, was named in his honour.

 Garnet Wilson died aged 90 on 18 September 1975.